iExecBlockchainComputing/iexec-doc/datawallet.rst

 Since the data is encrypted by the data owner, their confidentiality and integrity depends on two conditions:

 #.
-The keys to the data should not leak during transmission to the worker (machine) where the computation will take place
+The keys should not leak during transmission to the worker (machine) where the computation will take place
 #.
 The keys should not leak during the computation.

-* 1. is ensured on one hand by transmitting the keys over TLS, and on the other hand by the design of the SMS, which transmits the keys only to an enclave with the right MREnclave (and thus the right application), and only for a computation whose beneficiary has been authorized by the Data Owner.
+* 1. is ensured by symmetric encryption of the data, transmitting the keys over TLS, and by the design of the SMS, which transmits the keys only to an enclave with the right MREnclave (and thus the right application), and only for a computation whose beneficiary has been authorized by the Data Owner.
 By running the SMS inside an enclave and attesting it before sending it the keys, the Data Owner can make sure he is communicating with a proper SMS that will run as intended.
-* 2. is ensured by remotely attesting the Worker enclave and auditing the code that runs inside it, making sure the code is not malicious and won’t leak the data.
+* 2. is ensured by remotely attesting the Worker enclave and auditing the code that runs inside it, making sure the code is not malicious and won’t leak the data or its keys.

 ************
 Tutorial